 Environmental Factors Are One of the Possible Triggers

 Ulcerative colitis is not just caused by an overreaction of the immune system alone.
 In fact, studies suggest that environmental factors may also trigger (if not directly cause) this disease.

-Smoking remains the widely-studied environmental factor linked to ulcerative colitis.
-The risk of developing this condition is higher in non-smokers and ex-smokers.
-On the other hand, smokers with ulcerative colitis experience lower rate of relapse and reduced need for colectomy.
-While the mechanism by which smoking influences inflammatory bowel diseases (IBD) is still unclear, researchers were able to confirm that this environmental factor has an inverse association with ulcerative colitis.5
+Smoking is a widely studied environmental factor linked to ulcerative colitis.
+The risk of developing this condition is higher in nonsmokers and ex-smokers.
+On the other hand, smokers with ulcerative colitis experience lower rates of relapse and reduced need for colectomy.
+While the mechanism by which smoking influences inflammatory bowel diseases (IBD) is still unclear, researchers have been able to confirm that this environmental factor has an inverse association with ulcerative colitis.5

 Appendectomy is another strong environmental risk factor that may influence the occurrence of ulcerative colitis, and studies suggest that it also has an inverse association with this disease.
 This means that people who underwent appendectomy have a lower risk of developing ulcerative colitis.6

 The other environmental risk factors that were explored include oral contraceptives, diet, breastfeeding and nonsteroidal anti-inflammatory drugs (NSAIDs).
 However, it’s still unclear whether these factors have any influence on the occurrence of ulcerative colitis.7,8